Looking for new ways to "Make the Best Better?"

 Being a camp counselor is one of the most valuable experiences available in the 4-H Program.
 Where else can you gain valuable life skills, meet new friends, be a leader and role model for younger campers, and gain valuable skills for your future.
 Many counselor alumni have reported that their experience at camp was one of the most, if not the most, rewarding of their teenage years.
 Being a 4-H Camp Counselor takes a lot of time, commitment, and responsibility.
 New Counselors are selected based on their fulfillment and completion of the selection process, their performance at the assessment station training, advisor recommendations, and a personal interview.

-2020 Counselor applications will be availble for new applicants at this website and in the Extension office in September 2019 with the deadline for application being Thursday, October 31, 2019.
+2020 Counselor applications will be availble for new applicants at this website with the deadline for application being Thursday, October 31, 2019.

-Note: Counselors from last year interested in re-applying will receive their application directly from Steve Brady, Program Coordinator during their post-camp interview.
+Note: Counselors from last year interested in re-applying will receive their application directly from Steve Brady, during their post-camp interview.

 Scholarship applications will be available in December and must be returned in late January.
 Specific dates as well as selection procedures and criteria will be available at that time.

 |2019 Warren County Scholarship Application HERE

 - 4-H CARTEENS Scholarship - Up to two $1,000.00 scholarships will be awarded.
 Applicants must have participated in the CARTEENS for at least one full year.
 Applicants must be high school seniors and current members of the Warren County 4-H program planning to enroll in the fall at any accredited post-secondary institution in any course of study.